-A discretionary portfolio service that seeks to mitigate Inheritance Tax by investing in a carefully selected portfolio of Alternative Investment Market shares and available in ISAs.
+A discretionary portfolio service that seeks to mitigate Inheritance Tax by investing in a carefully selected portfolio of Alternative Investment Market shares.

-Shore Capital is an AIM listed company itself, with a 31 year history in analysing and advising UK listed smaller companies.
-It is a leading market-maker on AIM and an advisor to a large number of AIM listed companies.
-The investment team is led by an award winning Investment Director with sixteen years of experience specialising in small and mid-cap companies.
+Puma Investments is part of the Shore Capital Group, which has a 30+ year history in analysing and advising UK listed small to mid-cap companies.
+It is a leading market-maker on AIM and an adviser to a large number of AIM quoted companies.
+The investment team is led by an award-winning Investment Director with 21 years of experience, specialising in small and mid-cap companies.

 Development of the AIM market